Act Governing Food Safety and Sanitation

 Article 1

-This Act is enacted to govern the food sanitation, safety and quality, and protect the health of citizens.
+This Act is enacted to govern the food sanitation, safety, and quality, and protect public health.

 Article 2

-For purposes of this Act, the term "competent authority" shall mean the competent health and welfare authority at the central government level, the municipal governments at the municipal level, and the county/city governments at the county/city level.
+For purposes of this Act, the term "competent authority" shall mean the central competent authority in charge of health and welfare at the central government level, the municipal governments at the municipal level, and the county (city) governments at the county (city) level.

 Article 2-1

-To enhance the coordination, monitoring, promotion, and inspection of national food safety affairs, the Executive Yuan shall establish the Food Safety Board.
-The Premier of the Executive Yuan shall serve as the convener with the participation of the heads of other relevant ministries and commissions, experts, scholars, and representatives of non-governmental organizations to take charge of inter-agency coordination for the food safety risk assessment and management measures as well as establish the alert and auditing system of food safety and sanitation.
-The Food Safety Board shall meet once at least every three months.
+To enhance the coordination, oversight, promotion, and investigation of national food safety affairs, the Executive Yuan shall establish the Food Safety Board.
+The Premier of the Executive Yuan shall serve as the convener with the participation of the heads of other relevant ministries and commissions, experts, scholars, and representatives of non-governmental organizations to take charge of inter-agency coordination for the food safety risk assessment and management measures as well as establish the early warning and auditing system of food safety and sanitation.
+The Food Safety Board shall meet at least once every three months.
 When necessary, a temporary meeting may be convened.
 The convener shall appoint a Minister without Portfolio or a head of ministries and commissions to act as the Chief Executive of the Food Safety Board and the central competent authority shall be in charge of staff affairs.

-Each municipal/county/city government shall establish the Food Safety Board; the head of the municipality/county/city shall serve as the convener to take charge of inter-departmental coordination for the food safety management measures.
-A meeting shall be convened once at least every three months.
+Each municipal and county (city) government shall establish the Food Safety Board; the head of the municipality and county (city) shall serve as the convener to take charge of inter-departmental coordination for the food safety and sanitation management measures.
+A meeting shall be convened at least once every three months.

 Decisions made by the Food Safety Board in Paragraph 1 shall be carried out and implemented in compliance by relevant ministries and commissions.
-Each quarter the Executive Yuan shall announce the supervision results included in its administrative policies report to the Legislative Yuan every year.
+Each quarter, the Executive Yuan shall announce the supervision results and include them in its administrative policies report to the Legislative Yuan every year.

-The regulations governing the formation, tasks, parliamentary procedures and other matters to be complied with for such Food Safety Board in Paragraph 1 shall be prescribed by the Executive Yuan.
+The regulations governing the formation, tasks, meeting procedures and other matters to be complied with for such Food Safety Board in Paragraph 1 shall be prescribed by the Executive Yuan.

 Article 3